-- The display will return to the normal compass mode within 5 seconds of no button activity. - 4.
+- 2. Toggle until the correct zone is found and release the button. - 3.
+The display will return to the normal compass mode within a few seconds of no button activity. - 4.
 If the vehicle changes zone, repeat steps 1 through 3.
 See map. - If the compass deviates from the correct indication soon after repeated adjustment, have the compass checked at an authorized dealer. - The compass may not indicate the correct compass point in tunnels or while driving up or down a steep hill.
-(The compass returns to the correct compass point when the vehicle moves to an area where the geomagnetism is stabilized.)
+(The compass returns to the correct compass point when the vehicle moves to an area where the geomagnetism is stabilized.) - If a magnet is located in or near the overhead console in the front of the vehicle or the vehicle is driven where the terrestrial magnetism is disturbed, the compass display may not indicate the correct direction.

-- Do not install a ski rack, antenna, etc., which are attached to the vehicle by means of a magnet.
-They affect the operation of the compass. - When cleaning the mirror, use a paper towel or similar material dampened with glass cleaner.
-Do not spray glass cleaner directly on the mirror as it may cause the liquid cleaner to enter the mirror housing.
+Do not install a ski rack, antenna, etc., which are attached to the vehicle by means of a magnet.
+They affect the operation of the compass.